All Episodes

 So the bottom line is that the Democratic Party is missing an opportunity to work with us to give public confidence that we all see the same movie.

-The most people in this country have no animosity toward immigrants in general, will be fair to illegal immigrants, long as they're not felons, rapists, and murderers, but they're pretty upset with our government who cannot work together to stop an invasion by a caravan of people who are demanding to come into the country.
+We'll be fair to illegal immigrants as long as they're not felons, rapists, and murderers, but they're pretty upset with our government who cannot work together to stop an invasion by a caravan of people who are demanding to come into the country.

 So let's use the time we have left in Congress to go ahead and get the money and see what happens.

-Where well, Mitch McConnell kind of runs a tight ship over there.
+Where, well, Mitch McConnell kind of runs a tight ship over there.

 Where is he?

-You could through reconciliation pass money appropriated for border security as a standalone proposition.
+You could, through reconciliation, pass money appropriated for border security as a standalone proposition.

 I don't like doing things like this, but I don't see an option to it if they don't work with us.